MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/design/Plan-for-AppLocker-Policy-Management.md

 For steps to display a custom URL for the message, see [Display a Custom URL Message When Users Try to Run a Blocked Application](http://go.microsoft.com/fwlink/?LinkId=160265) (http://go.microsoft.com/fwlink/?LinkId=160265).

-**applocker event management**
+**AppLocker event management**

-Each time that a process requests permission to run, applocker creates an event in the applocker event log.
-The event details which file tried to run, the attributes of that file, the user that initiated the request, and the rule GUID that was used to make the applocker execution decision.
-The applocker event log is located in the following path: **Applications and Services Logs\Microsoft\Windows\applocker**.
-The applocker log includes three logs:
+Each time that a process requests permission to run, AppLocker creates an event in the AppLocker event log.
+The event details which file tried to run, the attributes of that file, the user that initiated the request, and the rule GUID that was used to make the AppLocker execution decision.
+The AppLocker event log is located in the following path: **Applications and Services Logs\Microsoft\Windows\AppLocker**.
+The AppLocker log includes three logs:

 1.  **EXE and DLL**.
 Contains events for all files affected by the executable and DLL rule collections (.exe, .com, .dll, and .ocx).